Investing 101: how to weather the storm during a recession

 - If you are more risk-averse, consider taking a balanced approach by incorporating some fixed-income, high-interest savings, or even liquid money market funds into your portfolio

-- Although liquid, money market funds, or high interest savings accounts might be a good place to ‘park’ your money while you wait for a less volatile time, be aware that you might end up with a return that is less than the rate of inflation
+- Money market funds or high interest savings accounts might be a good place to ‘park’ your money while you wait for a less volatile time; however, be aware that you might end up with a return that is less than the rate of inflation

 - As interest rates rise, GICs could also be an attractive option